Spring 2019 Archive

-Jordan Matelsky, a researcher studying Neuroscience and Computer Science in the Applied Physics Lab at Johns Hopkins University, is came on Thursday, February 28th, to speak about biological and artificial intelligence networks, the differences and similarities between the two, and the ethical decisions presented with respect to each kind of neural network.
-He also facilitated an interactive activity for the audience afterwards.
-It was awesome to hear the audience's impressive thoughts on Turing Machines.
+Jordan Matelsky, a researcher studying Neuroscience and Computer Science at the Johns Hopkins University Applied Physics Laboratory, came to the Homewood campus on Thursday, February 28th.
+He spoke about biological and artificial intelligence networks, the differences and similarities between the two, and the ethical decisions presented with respect to each kind of neural network.
+He also facilitated an interactive activity and discussion about Turing Machines for the audience.

 Fall 2018 Archive